-Because the School and its faculty have unique characteristics and responsibilities, there are portions of this document that differ from the Faculty Handbook.
-For all matters not dealt with in the enclosed documents, the Faculty Handbook should be used as the guide.
+School of Medicine and Health Sciences (SMHS) Promotion and Tenure Guidelines and from the University Faculty Handbook.
+For all matters not dealt with in the enclosed document, the SMHS Guidelines and the Faculty Handbook should be used as the guides.